cwkosman/cherin-food-blog/content/recipes/homemade-yogurt-and-granola.md

 \
 Line a baking sheet with parchment paper.
 Spread the granola mixture evenly over the parchment paper, using the back of a wooden spoon to evenly flatten.
 Bake for 20 - 24 minutes, turning over the granola halfway through baking and again patting down with a wooden spoon.
 Let cool for 45 minutes, the granola will harden.\
 \
 Break the granola into the desired size and store in airtight containers at room temperature.
-Optionally, add in coconut flakes and chocolate chips for extra sweetness.
+Optionally, add in coconut flakes and chocolate chips for extra sweetness.\
+\
+\[image]\
+\
+Making your own granola and yogurt is super easy and frugal.
+The proportions of this recipe makes quite a bit of yogurt at a fraction of the price you'd purchase it for in the grocery store.
+Buy your favourite granola fix-ins in bulk and you'll have weeks worth of granola at a fraction of the cost of that stuff from the hipster bakery.

 good tips from <https://cookieandkate.com/healthy-granola-recipe/>